American Legion vexed by Richfield's moratorium on development

 Members want to "get on sound financial footing," he said, so they can focus on their main goal — helping veterans.

-He plans to meet with Richfield Mayor Maria Regan Gonzales to discuss the situation.
+He plans to meet with Richfield Mayor Maria Regan Gonzalez to discuss the situation.

 Peter Coyle, the Legion's attorney, said there's no time to waste.
-The Legion needs to make decisions, he said, and the market is currently hot.
+The Legion needs to make decisions, he said, and the market is hot now.

 "No sane buyer would buy land with no future use determined," Coyle said.